rciminera/MechaCar_Statistical_Analysis/README.md

 Using the R Studio open source statistical tool, the goals of the analysis are as follow:

-1. Linear Regression to Predict MPG:
+1. Linear Regression to Predict MPG
-2. Summary Statistics on Suspension Coils:
+2. Summary Statistics on Suspension Coils
-3. T-Test on Suspension Coils: determine if the manufacturing lots are statistically different from the mean population
+3. T-Test on Suspension Coils
 4. Design a Study Comparing the MechaCar to the Competition